danny0838/git-store-meta/README.md

 ### Update

-After a `--store` and commit, `--update` can be run to re-scan metadata only for changed files, which is much faster than to re-scan all revisioned files:
+After a `--store` and commit, `--update` can be run to update metadata only for changed files, which is much faster than to re-scan all revisioned files:

     .git/hooks/git-store-meta.pl --update

-`--directory` (`-d`) can be added so that each changed file makes its ancestor folders re-scanned:
+`--directory` (`-d`) can be added so that changed directories (those with added, deleted, or renamed files) are also updated:

     .git/hooks/git-store-meta.pl --update -d